opengovfoundation/work-for-hire/README.md

 # work-for-hire
 Fork of ContractKiller template used by The OpenGov Foundation for contract work.
+Frequently, we are contracting out work to others, so the terms here are inverted from the original.

 This is a modified version of [Andy Clarke](http://stuffandnonsense.co.uk/)'s fantastic plain-English contract, the [ContractKiller (blog post)](http://stuffandnonsense.co.uk/projects/contract-killer/) [(source)](https://gist.github.com/malarkey/4031110).
 We've had our lawyers run through it and clean up the language to be a bit more legal.
 This is released under the original [CC-BY-SA license](./LICENSE).